iTwin/itwinjs-core/test-apps/display-performance-test-app/README.md

 * disabledExtensions - This should contain an array of all the WebGL extensions that you wish to disable.
 The program will restart the IModelApp every time this value changes, to ensure that the render system is changed appropriately (so it is better to group things that use the same render options).
 The extensions that may be disabled are found in WebGLExtensionName, and they currently include the following: "WEBGL_draw_buffers", "OES_element_index_uint", "OES_texture_float", "OES_texture_half_float", "WEBGL_depth_texture", "EXT_color_buffer_float", "EXT_shader_texture_lod", and "ANGLE_instanced_arrays".
 * preserveShaderSourceCode - If true, preserve the shader source code as internal strings, useful for debugging purposes.
 * displaySolarShadows - If true, display solar shadows. (this will only cause shadows to be displayed if shadows are enabled in the view flags)
+* useWebGL2 - If true, attempt to use a WebGL2 rendering context.

 You can specify any tile property that is part of the TileAdmin.Props interface.
 The types of tile properties that can be specified include (but are not limited to):
 * maxActiveRequests - The maximum number of simultaneously-active requests.
 Any requests beyond this maximum are placed into a priority queue.
 Default value: 10